Klipper3d/klipper/docs/Manual_Level.md

 position near each bed screw and then adjusting that screw until the bed is a set distance from the nozzle.
 Klipper has a tool to assist with this.
-In order to use the tool it is necessary to specify each screw XY location.
+In order to use the tool it is necessary to specify each screw (X, Y) location.

 This is done by creating a `[bed_screws]` config section.
 For example, it might look something similar to:
 ```
 [bed_screws]
-screw1: 100,50
+screw1: 100, 50
-screw2: 100,150
+screw2: 100, 150
-screw3: 150,100
+screw3: 150, 100
 ```

-If a bed screw is under the bed, then specify the XY position directly above the screw.
-If the screw is outside the bed then specify an XY position closest to the screw that is still within the range of the bed.
+If a bed screw is under the bed, then specify the (X, Y) position directly above the screw.
+If the screw is outside the bed then specify an (X, Y) position closest to the screw that is still within the range of the bed.